 As it’s getting colder we thought we’d bring you a guide on staying safe when running in Winter.
 A few skills and the right kit can make all the difference when the weather’s grim.

 1. Brush up on your navigation.
 Whether you’re running on pavement or running up mountains, being able to navigate is always a handy skill.
 However, when the weather turns and visibility gets less and less, or when you’re out a bit longer than you thought and it gets dark, it becomes a a pretty important skill.
 A few basics can take you a long way.
-You can do a navigation course, such as this one by Nav4, or you can even watch videos from Ordnance Survey to learn the basics.
+You can watch videos from Ordnance Survey to learn the basics.
 Ordnance Survey have an OS Maps app, which will not only give you all those great maps in your pocket, but it will also show you where you are on the map.
 It’s a really simple way of being safe.

 Learning to navigate will not only keep you safe, it’ll also open up all sorts of adventures and races that might not have been open to you and your confidence level before.